There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Here are tons of Utah travel tips that expand most of the tips above.

-The Burr Trail is in southern Utah and connects Bullfrog Marina at the north end of Lake Powell to Boulder, Utah.
-The road is about 68 miles and passes through Glen Canyon National Recreation Area, Capitol Reef National Park, and Grand Staircase Escalante National Monument.
+The road is about 68 miles long and passes through Glen Canyon National Recreation Area, Capitol Reef National Park, and Grand Staircase Escalante National Monument.

 It actually forks in Capitol Reef.
 From Bullfrog, if you go left at the fork you stay on Burr Trail and if you continue straight, it turns into Notom-Bullfrog Road and will take you up near the Fruita district of Capitol Reef.